 In 1968, he became the second editor of the University of Chicago's Journal of Accounting Research, following David Green, and after serving as co editor for one year with Sidney Davidson.
 He remained editor until 1983 and continued as co editor for 15 additional years.
 As editor, he guided countless accounting researchers into rigorous empirical and theoretical work and fostered new approaches to accounting and auditing problems.
 His insistence on excellence, and his willingness to work with aspiring researchers to achieve that level, greatly enhanced the quality of research in accounting and established the JAR as the preeminent accounting research journal.

-His professional service includes offices in the American Accounting Association, chairmanships and membership on many of its committees including extensive involvement with the Consortium for Accounting Doctoral Students; it also includes service on the editorial boards of many academic journals.
-He is a Certified Public Accountant and a member of the AICPA and the Missouri Society of CPAs.
+His professional service includes offices in the American Accounting Association, chairmanships and membership on many of its committees including extensive involvement with the Consortium for Accounting Doctoral Students; it also included service on the editorial boards of many academic journals.
+He was a Certified Public Accountant and a member of the AICPA and the Missouri Society of CPAs.
 In 1981, he received the American Accounting Association's Outstanding Educator Award, and, in 1999, he received the AAA's Outstanding Auditing Educator Award.
-He was named a distinguished alumnus by the University of Illinois, and has held visiting professorships at the University of Illinois, Indiana University, the University of Melbourne (Australia), and National Technical University (Singapore).
+He was named a distinguished alumnus by the University of Illinois, and had held visiting professorships at the University of Illinois, Indiana University, the University of Melbourne (Australia), and National Technical University (Singapore).